 Why Should you do Family Service Projects with Your Kids?

-As the seasons change, and new chapters of the year unfold, it is a great time to assess and intentionally plan for family activities that help your children to learn how to give to others.
+As the seasons change, and new chapters of the year unfold, it is a great time to assess and intentionally plan for community service projects that help your children learn how to give to others.
 I recently watched a Ted Talk entitled “How to Be Happy Every Day: It Will Change the World,” by Jaqueline Way.

 Jaqueline was looking for ways to teach her children to be happy and to choose happiness.
 She did this by incorporating daily acts of service into the family schedule.
 Her child was only 3 years old at the time, but together they started looking for ways to serve others in small ways that weren’t difficult, expensive, or time-consuming.

 Often, we do community service projects that are one-time events and then we move on with our lives.
 But, what if you added a daily component of family service into your family planning?
 How might this small shift in focus change the world you live in?
 How might it change the way your children grow up viewing the world around them.